Gretsch Drums: History

-In the late 1980s, Gretsch bought the remnants of the Slingerland Drum Company, which was later sold to Gibson, with Gretsch retaining the Leedy brand which had been part of the Slingerland purchase.
+Gretsch bought the remnants of the Slingerland Drum Company, which was later sold to Gibson, with Gretsch retaining the Leedy Manufacturing Company brand, which had been part of the Slingerland purchase.

-Distribution and manufacturing

-In 2000, Gretsch entered into an agreement with Kaman Music which granted them exclusive rights to manufacture Gretsch USA Custom and Signature drums.
-They also purchased the majority of the equipment used to make Gretsch drums.
-Fender Musical Instruments Corporation acquired Kaman Music Corporation (KMC) in 2008 and subsequently sold the licensing rights for Gretsch in 2014 to DW (Drum Workshop).

-In January 2015, the Lombardi Family announced that Drum Workshop had become the exclusive manufacturer and worldwide distributor of Gretsch Drums.
-Lombardi stressed that the factory in Ridgeland would remain open and that the Gretsch Family still owned the company.
-And in 2017, Hal Leonard joined the Gretsch Drums Team as the exclusive US distributor of the Renown, Catalina, and Energy series drums.
+In 2000, Gretsch entered into an agreement with Kaman Music, which granted them exclusive rights to manufacture their USA Custom and Signature models.
+Fender acquired Kaman Music Corporation (KMC) in 2008 and subsequently sold the licensing rights for Gretsch in 2014 to Drum Workshop.
+Starting in January 2015, Drum Workshop became the exclusive manufacturer and worldwide distributor of Gretsch Drums.
+In 2017, Hal Leonard became the exclusive US distributor of the Renown, Catalina, and Energy series drums.

-In January 2024, the license to distribute, market, and manufacture Gretsch Drums was sold to GEWA music GmbH, owned by german retailer of musical instruments Thomann.
-“GEWA music will continue to maintain all international distributions of Gretsch Drums for the foreseeable future.
-The Gretsch Drums factory in Ridgeland (SC), previously managed by DW, will be taken over by GEWA music USA.
-From there, instruments manufactured in the USA will be directly supplied to North American retailers or shipped to foreign distributors.
-Hal Leonard will continue to act as the USA distribution partner for Gretsch popular priced drums produced by GEWA music in Asia.”
+In January 2024, the license to distribute, market, and manufacture Gretsch Drums was sold by Drum Workshop to GEWA Music.